th-ch/youtube-music/readme.md

 Install the `youtube-music-bin` package from the AUR.
 For AUR installation instructions, take a look at this [wiki page](https://wiki.archlinux.org/index.php/Arch_User_Repository#Installing_packages).

+### MacOS

+If you get an error "is damaged and can’t be opened." when launching the app, run `xattr -cr /Applications/YouTube\ Music.app` in Terminal.

 ## Available plugins:

 - **Ad Blocker**: Block all ads and tracking out of the box